 If you’re not losing weight on keto then you’re not alone.
-The keto diet is one of the most popular diets out there right now but not everybody is getting results with it.
+The keto diet is one of the most popular diets out there for losing weight right now but not everybody is getting results with it.

 With the keto diet, you keep your total carbohydrate intake for the day under 50 grams.
 Numerous health studies are finding the keto diet to be beneficial for weight loss, diabetes, heart disease and can even help with autoimmune diseases (1,2,3,4).

-Usually, with typical diets, your body is in a state of glucosis.
+Usually, with typical diets for weight loss, your body is in a state of glucosis.
 This means you’re using sugars and carbs for fuel.
 But with ketosis, you’ll not have enough of these sugars so it’ll switch over to burning stored fat for fuel instead (5).

-Problems start popping up when you think you’re doing everything right with the keto diet but haven’t gotten the results you want.
-Maybe you haven’t cheated at all on the keto diet but without results, it can make you want to throw in the towel.
+Problems start popping up when you think you’re doing everything right with the keto diet but haven’t gotten the weight loss results you want.
+Maybe you haven’t cheated at all on the keto diet but without weight loss results, it can make you want to throw in the towel.

 If you’re feeling at a loss and wanting to give up then make sure you read this first.
-I know it can be frustrating to put in the work doing the keto diet for weeks without much to show for it.
-But you could easily be doing something wrong and here I’ll show you how to fix it so you’ll start reaching your weight loss goals.
+I know it can be frustrating to put in the work doing the keto diet for weeks without much weight loss to show for it.
+But you could easily be doing something wrong and here I’ll show you how to fix it so you’ll start losing weight with the ketogenic diet.

-The biggest problem I’ve noticed with people not losing weight on keto mostly comes down to two things…
+The biggest problem I’ve noticed with people not getting weight loss results with keto mostly comes down to two things…

 - You’re not actually in ketosis